farcasterxyz/quick-auth/quick-auth/README.md

-# Farcaster Auth Server Client
+# @farcaster/quick-auth

-A minimal TypeScript client for the Farcaster Auth Server.
+A client for interacting with a Farcaster Quick Auth server.

 ## Installation